Al-Marrakushi (crater)

 Apollo 8 image.
 The clusters of small craters to the left and right are secondary craters from Langrenus.

 Al-Marrakushi is a small, relatively isolated lunar impact crater in the eastern Mare Fecunditatis.
 It is a circular, symmetrical formation, with inner walls that slope down to the midpoint.
+This crater has a higher iron content than the surrounding mare.
 To the northeast is the prominent crater Langrenus.
 The mare near Al-Marrakushi is marked by ray material from its larger neighbor.

 This crater was identified as Langrenus D until it was given a name by the IAU in 1976.
-It was named after Abu Ali al-Hasan al-Marrakushi (fl.
+It was named after Moroccan astronomer and mathematician Abu Ali al-Hasan al-Marrakushi (fl.
 2nd half of 13th century).